molily/molily.de/_posts/2023-03-03-javascript-criticism.md

 Even if certain individuals would be to blame – critics personally blame JavaScript framework maintainers and the giant tech corporations they work for –, I don't see much value in doing so.

 I don't have a grande theory that explains how we got into the current mess.
 I have a rather technical explanation: [Path dependence](https://en.wikipedia.org/wiki/Path_dependence) and technology lock-in.
 We didn't start with the React single-page apps we have today.
-I was a series of small steps where each step seemed rational and logical at the time but lead to a poor outcome.
+It was a series of small steps where each step seemed rational and logical at the time but lead to a poor outcome.

 We started with DOM Scripting during the Browser Wars, then came Ajax and client-side JavaScript exploded.
 Libraries like Backbone.js helped to structure client-side JavaScript in order to implement dynamic interfaces.
 Then came React and solved a specific problem, more on that later.
 React brought up new problems one obviously doesn't face without React, but React users had to deal with them.